bhickman/WheeTrometer_3.0/README.md

 WheeTrometer 3.0
 ================

 Energia and Processing code for the CCD UV/Vis spectrometer.
+Code is still a bit rough and could use some more comments...